nzdavidv/pages/pages/StoraLinux1.md

 ---
-"NetGear Stora running Debian Linux Part1"
+NetGear Stora running Debian Linux Part1
 ---

 # Overview
 There are four major pieces to this working.
 1. Connecting to the console